fastoch/DevOps_Full_Course/README.md

 ### API server

 Also known as `kube-apiserver`.
-This is the communication center of your control plane, and therefore the main entry point of your K8s cluster.
+This is the **communication center** of your control plane, and therefore the main entry point of your K8s cluster.
 Any incoming request to the control plane goes through the APIserver component.

-## Scheduler
+### Scheduler

 Also known as `kube-scheduler`.
-This component is responsible for finding a suitable node for creating new pods.
+This component is responsible for assigning unscheduled pods to the most suitable node.
-It ensures optimal placement by evaluating resource availability, constraints, and policies.
+It ensures optimal pod placement by evaluating resource availability, constraints, and policies.

+### Controller manager

+A combination of many different controllers:
+- node controller
+- namespace controller
+- deployment controller
+-

 ## Worker node components

-7/25
+8/25
 Day5/40

 ---